devzendo/transputer-emulator/README.md

 Prerequisites:
 - All Operating Systems:
-  - CMake.
-I use 3.10.3.
+  - Mercurial.
+I use SourceTree on OSX and Windows, or TortoiseHg on Windows, and hg on Linux.
+  - Git (for CMake to download GoogleTest).
+Command line tool needs to be on the PATH.
+  - Python (2.x or 3.x is fine) (required by the GoogleTest build)
   - Apache Maven.
 I use 3.6.0.
 (You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging and overall build control.)
+  - CMake.
+I use 3.10.3.
   - If you want to build the client-examples programs, you'll need
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.
-  - Mercurial.
-I use SourceTree on OSX and Windows, or TortoiseHg on Windows, and hg on Linux.
 - OSX:
   - GNU Make.
 I use 4.2.1.
   - clang (e.g. via XCode Developer tools, or MacPorts).
 I use Apple LLVM version 8.0.0 (clang-800.0.42.1) on Mac OSX 'El Capitan' 10.11.6
-- Windows: [DOES NOT BUILD HERE YET] (future work, but you'll need a UNIXy toolchain)
+- Windows:
-  - Microsoft Visual Studio Community 2017.
-I use 15.9.
+  - Microsoft Visual Studio Build Tools 2017, v 15.9.xxx
   - CMake is installed in C:\Program Files\CMake
   - Maven is installed in C:\Program Files\apache-maven-3.6.0
   - (these locations are noted in the pom.xml).
 - Ubuntu Linux: build-essential (=> gcc) [DOES NOT BUILD HERE YET]
-- CentOS: gcc [DOES NOT BUILD HERE YET]
+- CentOS 7:
+  - Clang/LLVM 7:
+    yum install centos-release-scl-rh
+    yum --enablerepo=centos-sclo-rh-testing install devtoolset-7

 The typical install location is:
 - OSX/Linux: /opt/parachute